sivercone/memory-word-boost/README.md

 ### Client (react + next.js)

-0. change directory:
+0. Change directory:
    `cd ./client/`
-1. install dependencies:
+1. Install dependencies:
    `yarn`
-2. start dev environment:
+2. Start dev environment:
    `yarn dev`
-3. visit [localhost:3000](http://localhost:3000) to view the application
+3. Visit [localhost:3000](http://localhost:3000) to view the application

+Note: To run the client independently without the server, please follow these steps:

+1. Create a `.env` file in the `./client/` directory.
+2. Add the following line to the file: `NEXT_PUBLIC_BACKENDLESS=true`

+This will enable the client to operate in a "backendless" mode.

 ### Server (node.js + postgres)

-0. change directory:
+0. Change directory:
    `cd ./server/`
-1. install dependencies:
+1. Install dependencies:
    `yarn`
-2. start dev environment:
+2. Start dev environment:
    `yarn dev`

 ## License